VSAN

 A virtual storage area network (virtual SAN, VSAN or vSAN) is a logical representation of a physical storage area network (SAN).
 A VSAN abstracts the storage-related operations from the physical storage layer, and provides shared storage access to the applications and virtual machines by combining the servers' local storage over a network into a single or multiple storage pools.

 The use of VSANs allows the isolation of traffic within specific portions of the network.
 If a problem occurs in one VSAN, that problem can be handled with a minimum of disruption to the rest of the network.
 VSANs can also be configured separately and independently.

 Technology

 Operation

 A VSAN operates as a dedicated piece of software responsible for storage access, and depending on the vendor, can run either as a virtual storage appliance (VSA), a storage controller that runs inside an isolated virtual machine (VM) or as an ordinary user-mode application, such as StarWind Virtual SAN, or DataCore SANsymphony.
-Alternatively it can be implemented as a kernel-mode loadable module, such as VMware vSAN, Verge.io virtual san (VSAN), or Microsoft Storage Spaces Direct (S2D).
+Alternatively it can be implemented as a kernel-mode loadable module, such as VMware vSAN, or Microsoft Storage Spaces Direct (S2D).
 A VSAN can be tied to a specific hypervisor, known as hypervisor-dedicated, or it can allow different hypervisors, known as hypervisor-agnostic.

 Different vendors have different requirements for the minimum number of nodes that participate in a resilient VSAN cluster.
 The minimum requirement is to have at least 2 for high availability.